xarcdotdev/hyprorbit/README.md

 ⚠️ **This is experimental!** ⚠️

-**Its probably better done via native Hyprland plugin.
-I just wanted to see how working with multiple sets of workspaces feels. (its nice for me so far)**

-**Current limitiantions:**
+**Current limitations:**

-- Window rules: Auto-assigning apps to workspaces via Hyprland windowrules are not orbit-aware.
+- Window rules: Auto-assigning apps to workspaces via Hyprland windowrules are not orbit-aware -> hyprorbit uses `module focus`.

-- Waybar Integration: Default Hyprland workspace indicator for waybar works, but is not orbit-aware. <a href="docs/waybar_configuration.md">You can create a custom module</a>)
+- Waybar Integration: Default Hyprland workspace indicator for waybar works, but is not orbit-aware.

-**What’s good:**

-- It’s lightweight and fast -> Good responsiveness & low system load.

-- Works.
+-> <a href="docs/waybar_configuration.md">You can create a custom module</a>)

 <!-- ABOUT THE PROJECT -->